 Major in Behavioural Neuroscience

 There will be one intake of Psychology and Behavioural Neuroscience Majors each year.
 Admission to the Major programs is competitive and selective.
-Students who wish to enter these programs must submit a completed online application form by June 1 for Fall semester registration.
+Students who wish to enter these programs must submit a completed online application form by June 1 for Fall semester registration (NOTE: the application form will become active during the preceeding Winter semester for Fall admission).

 As per clause 11.11.1. in the Calendar, students are considered eligible for admission if they have completed the 24 credit hours as listed below.
 A minimum average of 65% in PSYC 1000/1001, and a minimum average of 60% overall in PSYC/MATH/CRW is required.